The Algorithmic Gaze of Image Quality Assessment: An Audit and Trace Ethnography of the LAION-Aesthetics Predictor: Discussion

 \subsubsection{The Imperial Gaze}

 In our analysis of art from the MET, all of the images rated 6.5+ were paintings, photographs and prints from western or Japanese artists.
 Not a single piece of African, Oceanian, Native American, Islamic, Egyptian, or West Asian art was rated 6.5+.
-Although the highly-rated Japanese art may seem like an outlier, western artists have been influenced by a racist fascination with ``eastern'' \cite{said1979orientalism} aesthetics since at least the 1600s \cite{porter1999chinoiserie}.
-Overall, LAP embodies what the post-colonial scholar \citet{kaplan2012looking} refers to as the imperial gaze, wherein art is judged according white western tastes.
-Due to the imperial gaze of LAP, the widespread use of this model to curate training data or evaluate models may exacerbate existing multi-modal biases, like struggling to generate Native American \cite{taylor2025straightening} or Persian \cite{qadri2025non_western_artworld} art.
+While the highly-rated Japanese art may seem like an outlier, western artists have been influenced by a racist fascination with ``eastern'' \cite{said1979orientalism} aesthetics for centuries \cite{porter1999chinoiserie}.
+LAP embodies what \citet{kaplan2012looking} refers to as the imperial gaze, wherein art is judged according white, western tastes.
+Due to the imperial gaze of LAP, the widespread use of this model to curate training data may exacerbate existing multi-modal biases, like struggling to generate Native American \cite{taylor2025straightening} or Persian \cite{qadri2025non_western_artworld} art.

-Similar to prior work on biases in data ``quality'' filtering \cite{dodge2021documenting, hong2024datacomp}, our findings demonstrate that aesthetic evaluation can lead to representational harms by filtering out non-western art.
-We encourage future research into how other popular image evaluation methods, such as FID scores \cite{heusel2017fid} or CLIP similarity \cite{radford2021clip}, asses non-western art.
+Similar to prior work on biases in data ``quality'' filtering \cite{dodge2021documenting, hong2024datacomp}, our findings demonstrate that aesthetic evaluations may lead to representational harms by filtering out non-western art.
+We encourage future research into how other image evaluation methods, such as FID scores \cite{heusel2017fid} or CLIP similarity \cite{radford2021clip}, asses non-western art.
 At the same time, we encourage researchers to explore aesthetic biases outside of western ontologies.
-Notably, none of the images in the MET department of ``Africa, the Ancient Americas, and Oceania'' scored 6.5+ (Table \ref{tab:met_department}).
-However, the consolidation of art from different continents and time periods into a monolithic department is a vestige of the colonialist category of ``primitive art'' \cite{price2001primitive}.
+Notably, none of the images in the MET department of ``Africa, the Ancient Americas, and Oceania'' scored 6+ (Table \ref{tab:met_department}).
+However, the consolidation of art from different continents and time periods into one department is a vestige of the colonialist category of ``primitive art'' \cite{price2001primitive}.
 By using the MET to evaluate LAP, our analysis inherits this coloniality.
 In calling for a research agenda focused on aesthetic biases, we caution against reinscribing the imperial gaze embedded in western art history.